CloudCannon/Academy/_posts/2017-02-07-photo-gallery.md

 ~~~
 {% endraw %}

-Then we would order it by the weight before they're output.
+Then we order the collection documents by the weight before they're output:

 {% raw %}
 ~~~html